 - WAN/LTE Interface down + human-readable interface (not VLANX)

 - System start time

-- Fixes an issue that could cause a false WAN/LAN conflict message on initial LAN creation.
+- Fixed an issue that could cause a false WAN/LAN conflict message on initial LAN creation.

-- Adds firewall rules to allow traffic between VPN endpoints across the tunnel.
-This ensures that a client system behind a DNA can communicate with a client system behind another DNA, even with the firewall running.
-It also ensures that client systems can communicate across a tunnel, even when a tunnel drops and is restarted.
+- Adds firewall rules to allow traffic between VPN endpoints across the tunnel, ensuring that a client system behind a DNA can communicate with a client system behind another DNA, even with the firewall running.
+It also ensures that client systems can communicate across a tunnel, yet when a tunnel drops and is restarted.

 - Fixes an issue that could cause some DNAs to be unable to communicate across the Client VPN tunnel.